 Sierra County does not have its own juvenile detention facility.
-During the last year our long time contracted facility in Nevada County was closed and two (2) new contracts were developed with Placer County and Butte County.
+Two (2) new contracts were developed with Placer County and Butte County to house these juveniles.
 These facilities have been utilized when appropriate and will continue to be utilized for youth requiring detention.
 Sierra's overall strategy is to keep youth out of the juvenile hall unless necessary, utilizing the least restrictive placements.
 Sierra County also incorporates a plan to provide appropriate services to youth and to families to prevent detention and to better the ability of the family unit to maintain positive prosocial functionality amongst themselves and the community.